JoeMayo/LinqToTwitter/index.md

 Welcome to LINQ to Twitter documentation.
 Here, you'll find the technical information you'll need to use LINQ to Twitter in your own applications.
 We have a FAQ, general Twitter API concepts, a Twitter API technical reference, security information, and error handling.

 Note: The current version of LINQ to Twitter is v6.0, which tracks .NET 5+ and the Twitter API v2.
 It also offers Twitter API v1.1 support.
-Please see [[LINQ to Twitter v5.x]] for Twitter API v1.1 technical endpoint documentation.
+Please see [LINQ to Twitter v5](LINQ-to-Twitter-v5.md) for Twitter API v1.1 technical endpoint documentation.

 ## [LINQ to Twitter FAQ](LINQ-to-Twitter-FAQ.md)